will62794/will62794.github.io/_drafts/2020-08-01-safety-and-liveness.md

 categories: formal-methods
 ---

 Temporal logic properties can be broadly categorized into *safety* and *liveness* properties.
-Safety properties intuitively state that a "bad thing" never happens whereas liveness properties state that a "good thing" must eventually happen.
+Informally, safety properties state that a "bad thing" never happens whereas liveness properties state that a "good thing" must eventually happen.
 These informal definitions are made precise in the paper *[Defining Liveness](https://www.cs.cornell.edu/fbs/publications/DefLiveness.pdf)* (Alpern, Schneider, 1985), and are also discussed in a later paper, *[Decomposing Properties into Safety and Liveness using Predicate Logic](https://ecommons.cornell.edu/bitstream/handle/1813/6714/87-874.pdf?sequence=1&isAllowed=y)* (Schneider, 1987).

 # Formalizing Safety and Liveness